calliope-project/euro-calliope/README.md

 # Euro Calliope

-A model of the European power system built using Calliope.
+A model of the European electricity system built using Calliope.

-This repository contains the routines that automatically generate the model from source data.
+This repository contains the routines that automatically build the model from source data.

+## At a glance

+Euro-calliope models the European electricity system with each location representing an administrative unit.
+It can be built on three spatial resolutions: on the continental level as a single location, on the national level with 34 locations, and on the regional level with 497 locations.
+On each node, renewable generation capacities (wind, solar, bioenergy) and balancing capacities (battery, hydrogen) can be built.
+In addition, hydro electricity and pumped hydro storage capacities can be built up the the extent to which they exist today.
+All capacities are used to satisfy electricity demand on all locations which is based on historic data.
+Locations are connected through transmission lines of unrestricted capacity.
+Using Calliope, the model is formulated as a linear optimisation problem with total monetary cost of all capacities as the minimisation objective.
+All elements of euro-calliope can be manipulated either by changing the configuration in `config/default.yaml` or by manipulating the build workflow before building the model.

-## Get ready
+## Get ready to build the model

 1. You need [conda](https://conda.io/docs/index.html) to build and use the model.
 Using conda, you can create a conda environment from within you can run it: